5 min read

 Mastering the art of resting meat at the proper temperature is perhaps the simplest yet most effective way to elevate your barbecue game.
 This often-overlooked final phase of cooking can transform a good meal into an unforgettable one.

 The next time you're tempted to slice into that beautiful steak straight off the grill, remember that just a few minutes of patience can be the difference between good and extraordinary.
-Your meat has spent hours (or days, if you count preparation) reaching its full potential – don't compromise the results in the final moments.
+Your meat has spent hours (or even days, if you count preparation and smoking) reaching its full potential—don't compromise the results in the final, critical moments.

 What resting techniques have you found most effective for your favorite cuts?
 Share your experiences in the comments below!